ViktorFu/Awesome-GeoVAEs/README.md

 - **[The information bottleneck method](https://arxiv.org/pdf/physics/0004057.pdf)**. *Naftali Tishby, Fernando C. Pereira, William Bialek*.
 (2000).
   - **Why it matters**: Provides the core theoretical principle behind many representation learning objectives, framing learning as a trade-off between compression and prediction.

----

-## 5. Contributing

-Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.

-If you have any suggestions or find a paper that should be included, please feel free to open an issue or submit a pull request.